shirosaidev/stocksight/README.md

 Add consumer key/access token to config.py

+Edit config.py and modify NLTK tokens required/ignored and twitter feeds you want to mine.
+NLTK tokens required are keywords which must be in tweet before adding it to Elasticsearch (whitelist).
+NLTK tokens ignored are keywords which if found the tweet will not be added to Elasticsearch (blacklist).

-Run sentiment.py to create 'sentiment' index in Elasticsearch and start analyzing Tweets
+Run sentiment.py to create 'sentiment' index in Elasticsearch and start mineing and analyzing Tweets

 `python sentiment.py`